AI Use Cases/Software

 Month 1-3 model output requires human review; production-ready claims are conditional

 The AI learns brand voice and regional compliance requirements from historical campaigns, but early variants in languages with thin historical data will need closer editorial review.
 Teams operating in markets where they have fewer than a few quarters of campaign history should budget more review cycles in the first 90 days.
-The 18-28% pipeline conversion improvement is tied to the model having enough regional signal to personalize meaningfully.
+The pipeline conversion target is tied to the model having enough regional signal to personalize meaningfully.

 5. 5